lexuancuong/aws-saa-c03/Storage.md

 - Can synchronize to S3 (any storage class - including Glacier), Amazon EFS
 - Replication task can be scheduled hourly, daily or weekly
 - File permissions and metadata are preserved (NFS POSIX, SMB,...)
+- Ideal for datasets up to 100TB (bigger ones should be handled by Snowball).